Contents

 Special Education and Principal Collaboration

-With the understanding that principals may have limited background in their areas of responsibility related to special education, special education administrators and staff can try to support principals in their work to manage special education.
-Some ways to provide support include working collaboratively, providing guidance, and maintaining a relationship of trust and open communication.
-The following are key areas in which principals may need additional training and support:
+With the understanding that principals may have limited background in their areas of responsibility related to special education, special education administrators and staff can support principals by working collaboratively, offering guidance, and fostering open, trusting communication.
+The following are key areas where principals may need additional training and support:

 Legal Requirements

-• The laws regarding special education, what the laws require, the process of special education, and procedural safeguards to ensure school compliance with federal law.
+• Understand the laws regarding special education, including legal mandates, the special education process, and procedural safeguards to ensure school compliance.

-• How to lead their school staff in meeting Child Find and LRE requirements.
+• Lead school staff in meeting Child Find and Least Restrictive Environment (LRE) requirements.

 IEP Process

-• Guidance on working with parents through the IEP process.
+• Collaborate with parents to build positive relationships throughout the IEP process.

 Behavior Management

-• Discipline procedures for students with IEPs and Section 504 plans.
+• Apply discipline procedures appropriately for students with IEPs and Section 504 plans.

 Strategies for Supporting Staff

-• Providing resources to meet the professional development needs of general education teachers and paraeducators who support students with exceptionalities.
+• Provide professional development resources for general education teachers and paraeducators who work with students with exceptionalities.

-To help give principals, general education teachers, and paraeducators the professional development they need to effectively manage and deliver special education services, Exceptional Child provides expert-authored, online PD courses on a range of topics including special education law, behavior management, IEPs, instructional strategies, and more.
-Click here to view the full course list.
+To help give principals, general education teachers, and paraeducators the professional development they need to effectively manage and deliver special education services, our Inclusive Instruction and Intervention Library provides expert-authored, online PD courses on a range of topics, including special education law, behavior management, IEPs, instructional strategies, and more.